dischoen/SSH-telnet-proxy-tunnel/README.md

 Since I do not speak perl, I converted the script to Python.
 On the way, I also switched from forking to select().

+By the way, I used the script to get the initial repository from github on my VM.

 I would like to get your feedback on it.